 Anthropologists tell us that cooking is what ultimately makes us human, differentiating us from other species in that cooking created community.
 We gathered around the fire…cooking and eating together.

 They also tell us that cooking helped us to pre-digest food, fueling our brains more efficiently, allowing us to evolve into having larger brains with a capacity for creativity and smaller guts since we could spend less time (actual hours) chewing.
-Once our brains evolved, we became the community of humans we are today, for better or for worse.
+Once our brains evolved, we became the community of humans we are today.

 All of this is very insightful thinking and theorizing (the result of big, well-nourished brains) that helps us to understand the very wide and diverse ramifications of cooking.

 Cooking is so much more than abstract theory.
 I have cooked for most of my life, since discovering the joys of the kitchen as a young child.
 The impact of cooking on my life is without measure, from working side by side with my mother at the stove, learning the art of cooperation to literally saving my own life in my tiny apartment kitchen with what I cooked when I was diagnosed with cancer at age 26.